ikuto0608/ikuto0608.github.io/_posts/en/2026-03-20-arigato-coffee-csd-prediction-en.md

 When I asked Gemini about it, it suggested the **CSD (Critical Slowing Down) theory**, a concept used in complex systems science such as meteorology and ecology.
 It sounded fascinating.

 According to CSD theory, "just before a system undergoes a sudden change (phase transition), a **delay in recovery**, where the system struggles to return to its original state, occurs."
-We can overlay this concept onto the phase transition leading up to the first crack in the roasting process.
+I can overlay this concept onto the phase transition leading up to the first crack in the roasting process.

 ## Catching the Signs: Autocorrelation and Variance